nclaburn/LightBox/README.md

 ## Introduction
 LightBox is a dirt simple project that was born out of frustration of waiting on long compiles.
 Have you ever kicked off a long compile, or any other process really, and wanted a way to passively monitor it's progress?
 Well here's a solution.
 It's crude, but it worked for me.

 ## lightbox.pde
 This is the [Arduino][1] source.
-It was tested against Arduino 19.
+It was developed in the Arduino IDE version 19.
+LightBox includes the capability to poll an external temperature sensor.

-### Commands
+### Command Set
+LightBox Circuit will respond to the following commands.

+*Z* - Randomize colors.
+This is the default state.

 ## lightboxserver.py
 The server application used to issue client commands to the LightBox circuit.